roajonny/common/docs/source/architecture/modules.rst

 .. note::

-   Visio/draw.io diagrams can embedded as a ``.svg`` file, which looks great on any monitor because it's resolution-independent
+   This diagram was generated w/ `draw.io <https://www.drawio.com/>`_ (MS Visio equivalent) and embedded as a ``.svg``, which looks great on any monitor because it's resolution-independent